ggonnella/gfapy/manual/references.md

 can be edited also in connected lines.
 When the name of the line is changed, no manual editing of references (e.g. from/to fields in links) is necessary, as all lines which refer to the line will still refer to the same instance.
-The references to the instance in the gfapy lines collections will be automatically updated.
-Also, the new name will be correctly used when converting to string, such as when the gfapy is written to a GFA file.
+The references to the instance in the Gfa lines collections will be automatically updated.
+Also, the new name will be correctly used when converting to string, such as when the Gfa instance is written to a GFA file.

 Renaming a line to a name which already exists has the same effect of adding a line with that name.
 That is, in most cases, ```gfapy.NotUniqueError``` is